flame-engine/flame/README.md

 ## Getting started

 A collection of guides can be found [here](./tutorials).
-Note that these tutorials are bound the flame on this repository.
-To be sure you are seeing the tutorials compatible with your current version, select the correct version tag.
+Note that these tutorials are based on the master branch.
+To make sure you are looking at the tutorials that work with your current version, select the correct version tag.

 We also offer a curated list of Games, Libraries and Articles over at [awesome-flame](https://github.com/flame-engine/awesome-flame).